KhadejaYahya/Clustering-Algorithms-From-Scratch-_-Machine-Learning/README.md

 > pip install numpy pandas seaborn matplotlib sklearn

 ### Executing program
-To run the project, simply open the clustering.ipynb file in Colab and follow the instructions provided in the notebook.
+To run the project, simply open the Clustering-Algorithms.ipynb file in Colab and follow the instructions provided in the notebook.

 ### Acknowledgments
 The project was developed as part of a machine learning course, and was inspired by various online resources and examples.
 Special thanks to the creators of the "Mall Customers" dataset and the Scikit-learn library for providing the data and implementation of the GMM and hierarchical clustering algorithms.